SLaGrave/adventofcode2024/README.md

   - You can search manually, if you want...
   - Or just sort by size.
 PNG compression makes the tree the smallest image.
   - ![Day 14's tree](./8052.png)

+- **Day 17**
+  - Part two is long since I just brute forced it.
+  - Restart code at: 1644410000